Rare Earth: Chemical Element Card Game

 From cute little Hydrogen to heroic Meitnerium to mysterious Ununoctium, chemical element cartoon characters are bonding together, mixing-it-up and raiding each other’s Labs to capture Protons in this exciting card game.

-Rare Earth Chemical Element Card Game, every child has fun learning the fundamentals of Chemistry, Great for Science classrooms and entertaining for kids and families, players win by combining chemical element cards.
+With the Rare Earth Chemical Element Card Game, every child has fun learning the fundamentals of Chemistry, Great for Science classrooms and entertaining for kids and families, players win by combining chemical element cards.

 This game is built around forming binary ionic compounds.
 Bonding a new compound gets you an energy card, which lets you mix an alloy.
 Forming a compound or allow also lets you steal a compound or allow from one of your opponents.